ac1982/TurboTune/README.md

 - Ensures the proper formatting of assistant responses.
 - Outputs the data in JSONL format, ready for model fine-tuning.

+## Important Notes

+- When preparing your CSV dataset, please refer to OpenAI's documentation for fine-tuning: [OpenAI Fine-Tuning Guide](https://platform.openai.com/docs/guides/fine-tuning).
+- TurboTune is developed to address the need for a tool that specifically prepares data for GPT-3.5-turbo models.
+The existing `openai tools fine_tunes.prepare_data` command primarily supports legacy fine-tuning with prompt and completion pairs, which differs from the conversational format required for GPT-3.5-turbo.

 ## Prerequisites

 - Python 3.x